General

 Similar Species

-Middendorff's Grasshopper-Warbler: Lanceolated Warbler is smaller; paler brown, has dark streaks on underparts, less broadly streaked on crown, and lacks white-tipped tail.
+Middendorff's Grasshopper-Warbler: Lanceolated Warbler is smaller, streaked overall, and lacks white-tipped tail.